TomasLongo/hncli/README.md

 ## History

-Fetched stories are written into a history file to prevent unnecessary invocations of the hackernews api.
-So, ever story is fetched only once from the api.
+Fetched stories are written into a history file to prevent unnecessary repeated invocations of the hackernews api.
+So, every story is fetched only once from the api.
 Subsequent invocations of the script will load old stories from the history.

 StoryIDs that have been loaded from the history are printed in green when executing the script.
 Stories loaded from the api, are printed in magenta.